pa-de-solminihac/clementine-framework-module-crud/README.md

     }

 C'est tout.

-Mais on peut aller beaucoup plus loin...
+Mais on peut aller beaucoup plus loin.
+To be continued...